 Intranet hosting using separate HTTP Listeners

 They work with older clients that do not support the HTTP/1.1 Host header.

 They require configuration changes on the host computer (configuration of real or virtual network interfaces).

 They do not scale to configurations with thousands of virtual servers.

 Both configurations require setting up name-to-address mappings for the three names.
 In the IP-address-based configuration, each name maps to a different address.
 The host machine must be set up to receive connections on all these addresses.
 In the URL-host-based configuration, all names can map to the same address, the one the machine had originally.

-The configuration with multiple HTTP Listeners may give you a minimal performance gain because the server does not have to find out the address the request came in on.
+The configuration with multiple HTTP Listeners may give you a minimal performance gain because the server does not have to find out the address where the request arrived.
 However, using multiple HTTP Listeners also results in additional overhead (memory and scheduling) because of the additional acceptor threads.

 Mass hosting is a configuration in which you enable many low-traffic virtual servers.
 For example, an ISP that hosts many low-traffic personal home pages would fall into this category.

 The virtual servers are usually URL-host-based.
-For example, you can have one configuration that allows only static content, and another one that allows static content and CGIs.
+For example, you can have one configuration that enables only static content, and another one that enables static content and CGIs.